Ulipristal (By mouth)

-- This medicine is for occasional use as an emergency birth control.
+- This medicine is only for occasional use as emergency birth control.
 It should not replace your regular birth control method.
-This medicine may be taken at any time during your monthly period, but do not use this medicine more than 1 time in the same monthly period.
+This medicine may be taken at any time during your monthly cycle, but do not use this medicine more than 1 time in the same monthly cycle.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep the tablet in the blister card inside the original box until you are ready to use it.
-Do not use this medicine if the package is broken or torn.
+Do not use it if the package is broken or torn.

 Drugs and Foods to Avoid